 We are financially fine if we claim furlough for players until April and will wait to see if there is any further assistance from the Government in the forthcoming Budget.
 We have the existing loan to drawdown if necessary but getting through the summer depends on commercial income.

-With players on furlough, it is up to them if they go to training or not.
-There is a different issue for physio treatment.
-There is a possibility that once the decision to suspend the season is ratified by the FA, we might have to stop training – SGS might say we shouldn’t be there.
-The ratification date isn’t known yet.
-There has been some suggestion that the FA should take over the League due to lack of confidence in the Board/Directors.

 We will be putting out the usual feelers for pre-season friendlies with bigger clubs, but it is still early days.
 Pre-season may be a bit longer but is also dependent on player recruitment and what is allowed by national and local Government.
 We also don’t know when the season will start.
 At the moment, allowed capacity is 10,000 or 25% of seating for larger stadiums, 50% or 2,000 for smaller stadiums.

 iii.
-PITCH - We have had offers of financial support for pitch improvement.
-There is a meeting scheduled to produce a plan, looking to bring work forward so we may be able to play charity matches in summer.
+PITCH - There is a meeting scheduled to produce a plan, looking to bring work forward so we may be able to play charity matches in summer.
 The resulting report will be circulated.
-We have received financial and practical help from the Rec.
+We have received an offer of potential financial and practical help from the Rec.
 Grd.
 Trust.

 SAG Actions & Update – Shane/Paul/Nick